 In male and female rats, the administration of PTH was associated with an increase in the incidence of osteosarcoma.
+The occurrence of osteosarcoma was dependent on parathyroid hormone dose and treatment duration.
+This effect was observed at parathyroid hormone exposure levels ranging from 3 to 71 times the exposure levels in humans receiving a 100 μ g dose of rhPTH(1-84).
 These data were interpreted as an increased risk for osteosarcoma in the clinic.
 Therefore, administration of rhPTH(1-84) should be avoided in subjects who are considered to be at increased risk for osteosarcoma (including those with Paget's disease of bone or unexplained elevations of alkaline phosphatase, subjects with hereditary disorders predisposing to osteosarcoma or subjects with a history of prior external beam or implant radiation therapy involving the skeleton).
 Currently available results from animal reproductive toxicology studies suggest that rhPTH(1-84) is not associated with significant fetal or neonatal toxicity; however the safety of rhPTH(1-84) in pregnant or nursing women is not established.